hasura/ndc-hub/registry/sqlserver/README.md

 ### 8. Import _all_ your indices

-You can do this in one convenience command.
-From the root of your project, run:
+You can do this with just one command.
+From your project's root directory, run:

 ```bash title="From the root of your project, run:"
 ddn connector-link update my_sql --subgraph my_subgraph --add-all-resources